For any kid attending a British comprehensive school between 1971 and 1977, Richard Allen’s Skinhead books were required reading.

-In Terrace Terrors ex-skins wipe out the problem of football hooliganism by kicking the shit out of ‘terrace terrors’.
+In Terrace Terrors, ex-skinhead Steve Penn forms a “security agency” staffed by ex-skins, suedes and bootboys to wipe out the problem of football hooliganism at Chelterton Football Club – by kicking the shit out of ‘terrace terrors’.

 “These thugs are not exuberant youth running wild during the formative years.
 They’re savages.
 Animals.
 Mad dogs to be put down.
 Vicious, sadistic louts without an iota of common decency”.